bertvandenakker/flectra/doc/webservices/iap.rst

     * if the body executes in full without error, captures the transaction
     * otherwise cancels it

-    :param odoo.api.Environment env: used to retrieve the ``iap.endpoint`` configuration key
+    :param flectra.api.Environment env: used to retrieve the ``iap.endpoint`` configuration key
     :param ServiceKey key:
     :param UserToken token: